wisec/prompt_manager/Readme.md

 ```

 ## Disclaimer
-This project was entirely created using Gemini with some AI promptings.
+This project was entirely created using Gemini with some AI prompts.
 Thanks to the simplicity of the project, it was not necessary to modify the
-code created by Gemini, but only to adjust it with additional prompts.
+code created by Gemini, but only adjusting it with additional prompts.

 ## Contributing